 Bachelor of Arts: Criminal Justice

-Our courses will allow students to critically analyze how institutions that deal with issues of law and justice impede and promote social justice.
+Concordia University Chicago has qualified and devoted faculty whose educational, career and research backgrounds are directly related to the interests and needs of those pursuing an interdisciplinary degree.
+Our courses will allow students to critically analyze how institutions that deal with issues of Criminal Justice impede and promote social justice

 General Course Overview